modir/using-laminas-framework-book/version2/docs/forms.md

 We put a form inside of the 6-column-width grid cell, which makes the form half the width of the screen (look at lines 31-32).

-T> Sometimes it is impossible to use Twitter Bootstrap styling with standard Laminas form view helpers.
+> Sometimes it is impossible to use Twitter Bootstrap styling with standard Laminas form view helpers.
-T> For example, standard view helpers @`FormCheckbox` and @`FormRadio` can't be tweaked to support T> Bootstrap styles.
+> For example, standard view helpers @`FormCheckbox` and @`FormRadio` can't be tweaked to support
+> Bootstrap styles.
 Fortunately, there is a third-party module [neilime/zf2-twb-bundle](https://github.com/neilime/zf2-twb-bundle)
-T> that you can install with Composer (do not be confused with module's name - it supports Laminas as well).
+> that you can install with Composer (do not be confused with module's name - it supports Laminas as well).
 This module provides convenient view helpers for rendering Laminas forms
-T> and applying Bootstrap styling to them.
+> and applying Bootstrap styling to them.
 It works transparently, so once you installed the module, standard Laminas form view helpers
-T> become replaced with module-provided form view helpers, so you don't need to change your view template code.
+> become replaced with module-provided form view helpers, so you don't need to change your view template code.

 ### Styling the Validation Errors List